Archery Deer – Early – Mid September

 WTA TAGS is excited to offer a true western horseback style mule deer hunt fully outfitted with spacious wall tents equipped with wood stoves, cots, pads and covered floors.
 You’ll be served hearty old west style cowboy recipes inside the comfortable dining tent.

 The outfitter and his staff are committed to showing you the best bucks their area has to offer.
 These hunts can become very physical, so make sure you come prepared for some very steep country and some time on your boots in areas that the horses cannot access.

-If this is the type of hunt you have been looking for and a monster muley is on the top of your bucket list then give us a call today at WTA TAGS 1-800-755-8247 and talk to a Consultant about applying for this amazing hunt.
+If this is the type of hunt you have been looking for and a mountain muley is on the top of your bucket list then give us a call today at WTA TAGS 1-800-755-TAGS(8247) and talk to a Consultant about applying for this amazing hunt.

-Average number of points to draw this permit is 3 points in the special category.
+Average number of preference points to draw this permit is three points in the special category.

 airport pickup & return, guides, cook, meals, horses, rifle scabbards, saddle bags & tack.

 Fly to Jackson, WY where you will be met and transferred to camp

 This Region typically draws with three points in the Special category and four points in the Regular category.